Last updated on October 25th, 2024

 Vulnerable narcissists, on the other hand, tend to be introverted and are hypersensitive to any criticism.
 They also have a deep need for approval and validation from others.

-The generosity of narcissists
+The Generosity of Narcissists

 Interestingly, both types of narcissists can be generous – but for different reasons.